Ivo-Balbaert/The_Way_to_Jai/book/10_What_are_pointers.md

 ....
 ```

-In a later chapter on Debugging, we'll see how you can pinpoint the bug even closer.
+In a later chapter on Debugging (see § ), we'll see how you can pinpoint the bug even closer.